khofstadter/CS220-AU-navigating-the-digital-world/README.md

 This syllabus was desinged to provide you with a basis for your online identity (or one of your projects' online identity) which is a personal or a project website.
 (For the assignment you can work on a personal or a project website.)

 ### w1 welcome week
-- introduction to Autumn and Spring term by Paula

 ### w2 introduction
+- introduction to Autumn and Spring term by Paula (Tuesday)
-- introduce Authum module (this readme.md file)
+- introduce Authum module (this readme.md file) Wed/Thu
 - select student submission examples to show from last year
 - us:
   - k.khofstadter.com